KaikyuLotus/kitsu-maker-bot/README.md

 Please /start your bot at least one time before starting Syntaxer.
 Your main bot actually works as a clone bot too.
 If you want an user to have more than one bot add his username in Foos.limits and how many bots he can have.
-By default it is set to use threaded requests, but, if you have more than 30 bots i suggest you to use the webhook mode.
+By default it is set to use threaded requests, but, if you have more than 30 bots i suggest you to use the webhook mode (sperimental).
 There's a really nice guide on how to use Kitsubots: [here](http://telegra.ph/Come-creare-un-KitsuBot-08-20) ...more to come.